-Some internal communication tools to lean on should be:
+Some internal communication tools to lean on are:

 - Google Hangouts

 Each of these communication platforms can help your business effectively communicate across multiple channels.
-Keeping up with communication is key.
-Remember that every conversation does not always have to do with business.
-Having a quick slack poll, or a zoom happy hour with your team to boost morale.
+Keeping up with communication is crucial.
+Remember that every conversation does not always have to do with business; having a quick slack poll, or a zoom happy hour with your team can really boost morale.

 It is worth noting that these tools can cost a pretty penny to implement.
 This doesn’t mean that you should hold off until you save the funds.
-Companies that are set back financially, especially due to COVID-19, can consider other means of funding for technology that can keep their company afloat during these times.
+Companies that are set back financially, especially due to COVID-19, may consider other means of funding for technology that can keep their company afloat during these times.
 Small business loan providers have been supporting businesses with quick turnarounds for online small business loans.
-Considering options, like Credibly, that have a quicker turnaround time for funding and fewer requirements for getting approved.
-This can be extremely beneficial when it comes to getting cash in hand while you’re in a crunch.
+Consider options like Credibly, that have a quicker turnaround time for funding and fewer requirements for getting approved.
+This can be extremely beneficial when it comes to getting your hands on some cash while you’re in a crunch.

 External communication is important too

 Staying connected with your team is very important when it comes to navigating a crisis, but keeping up your customer communications is even more important.

 When approaching customer relations during this troubling situation, be sure to remember that they are suffering too.
 Be a positive part of their day, not a negative one.
 When communicating online, try these four tips to captivate your customers.